Causally Steered Diffusion for Automated Video Counterfactual Generation: Experiments and Results

-\textbf{Minimality.} To measure the minimality of the interventions we utilize LPIPS \cite{zhang2018unreasonableLPIPS} and the VLM-based metric as described in \Cref{para_3.5_minimality_VLM}.
-Our method reveals the interplay between preserving proximity (as described in ~\Cref{para_3.5_minimality_VLM}) to the factual video and adhering to the counterfactual text conditioning.
-From Table \ref{all_metrics}, we observe that the LPIPS metric tends to increase as the counterfactual edits become more effective.
-In addition, when measuring minimality using the proposed VLM-based metric, we observe a similar trend, as the cosine similarity of the transformer semantic embeddings is decreased slightly.
-Nevertheless, the deviations from baseline frameworks remain marginal.
-Overall, we can conclude that our approach is capable of achieving minimality scores comparable to those of baseline methods, thereby ensuring a reasonable balance between effectiveness and minimality.
+To evaluate minimality, we use LPIPS \cite{zhang2018unreasonableLPIPS} and our proposed VLM-based metric (Equation \ref{eq:minimality}).
+Our results reveal the trade-off between preserving proximity to the factual video and adhering to the counterfactual text conditioning.
+As shown in Table \ref{all_metrics}, LPIPS increases as counterfactual edits become more effective, with the VLM-based metric showing a similar trend through slight decreases in embedding cosine similarity.
+However, deviations from baseline methods remain marginal, indicating that CSVC achieves minimality scores comparable to vanilla frameworks while maintaining a balance with causal effectiveness.